jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 I assume that in 2017 the benefits of code review have been well-known for most of readers:

-- Sharing knowledge
+- sharing knowledge;
-- Avoid mistakes
+- avoid mistakes;
-- Make sure conventions are respected
+- make sure conventions are respected;
-- Increase readability of the code
+- increase readability of the code;
-- Keep history of discussions
+- keep history of discussions.

 While sharing knowledge is very difficult when you are alone, all the other advantages keep their values.

 I only see advantages by continuing this practice.
-In the short run, code reviews can help you avoid mistakes and in the long term, it will help new joiners to understand reasons behind certain pieces of code.
+In the short run, code reviews can help you avoid mistakes.
+In the long term, it will help new joiners to understand reasons behind certain pieces of code.

 ## What strategy I adopted when reviewing myself?